(Updated July 2023)

 Volunteer opportunities abound in Costa Rica regardless of your level of experience or your age, and signing up for a meaningful program like the ones on this list will introduce you to people from all over the world, and you’ll make friends that will last a lifetime.
 Read on to learn how you can join other volunteers in Costa Rica and start your adventure!

-With eight different project opportunities to choose from in Costa Rica, IVHQ offers year-round availability – and depending on when you travel, you may be working alongside 40 to 80 fellow volunteers.
+With sixteen different project opportunities to choose from in Costa Rica, IVHQ offers year-round availability – and depending on when you travel, you may be working alongside 40 to 80 fellow volunteers.

 - Patrolling the beach